 - Towel bars and hooks

-Of course, then you’ll need to face reality.
-But it’s helpful to be in touch with your dream remodel, because often there are creative solutions or trade-offs you can make to achieve the desired effect without breaking the bank.
+Although you’ll soon need to face reality, it’s essential to be in touch with your dream remodel.
+Often there are creative solutions or trade-offs you can make to achieve the desired effect without breaking the bank.

 For example, I guide people toward ceramic tile when their dream is new tile and they don’t have a huge budget.
 Simple white ceramic tile is a budget-friendly go to.
 Then you can pick an interesting ceramic shape, color, or pattern as an accent.
 Or if there’s a little more money, find a beautiful glass tile accent.

 Now is the time to commit to what’s realistic for you budget-wise.
 Write down the dollar amount you can afford without heartburn on a piece of paper.
-Write it in large numbers in a black sharpie, and hang it up on your wall.
 If you want to write down a range that’s okay, too.

 Expect the Unexpected